hablocher/caninoengine/README.md

 # caninoengine
-Game Engine created in Java using OpenGL
+Game Engine created in Java using LWJGL/OpenGL